 The solution: A dedicated transfer account

-For this, there’s nothing more convenient than Ally or Alliant which make unlimited transfers easy while providing a high rate of return.
-Just initiate a transfer from the bonus account to one of these, and then schedule the same amount to go out to your high-yield the day after the first transfer is scheduled to complete.
+For this, there’s nothing more convenient than Ally Bank or Alliant Credit Union.
+Both make unlimited transfers easy while providing a high rate of return.
+Just initiate a transfer from the bonus account to one of those two, and then schedule the same amount to go out to your high-yield account the day after the first transfer is scheduled to complete.
 You can do both at the same time and then forget about it.
 Since you’re adhering to their schedule and only moving the same amounts, there’s no risk of overdrawing.

 For example, that $500 payment from a client not only earns you a bonus at Bank A, but it can be transferred to Ally, then to Bank B, then back to Ally, then into Bank C. That’s three bank bonus requirements met in a single month at the push of a few buttons!

 Additionally, doing this means you won’t bother your existing clients’ Accounts Payable teams to change banks very often — if ever.
 You can save such normally occurring changes for bank bonuses that require a true direct deposit, and rotate through your client list to avoid repeating requests.
 Time is on your side…usually.

 Objection 6: Using a transfer account adds time to the transfer process and online accounts don’t take cash deposits

 This is objection links two problems that stem from a common core: No doubt about it, an intermediary bank adds a couple days to your schedule when bills are due in one account but bonuses are on deadline in the other.
 Sometimes you run afoul of the fact that you can’t just deposit cash into online accounts via the ATM.